4th Division (Reichswehr): Creation

 In the Order of 31 July 1920 for the Reduction of the Army (to comply with the upper limits on the size of the military contained in the Treaty of Versailles), it was determined that in every Wehrkreis (military district) a division would be established by 1 October 1920.
-The 4th Division was formed in January 1921 out of the Reichswehr-Brigaden 12, 16 and 19, all part of the former Übergangsheer (Transition Army).
+The 4th Division was formed in January 1921 out of the Reichswehrs 12th, 16th, and 19th, Brigades, all part of the former Übergangsheer (Transition Army).

-It consisted of 3 infantry regiments: the 10th and 11th (Saxonian) Infantry Regiments, and the 12th Infantry Regiment.
-It also included an artillery regiment, an engineering battalion, a signals battalion, a transportation battalion and a medical battalion.
+It consisted of 3 infantry regiments: the 10th and 11th (Saxon) Infantry Regiments, and the 12th Infantry Regiment.
+It also included an artillery regiment, an engineering battalion, a signals battalion, a transportation battalion, and a medical battalion.
 It was subordinated to Gruppenkommando 1.

-The commander of the Wehrkreis IV was simultaneously the commander of the 4th Division.

-For the leadership of the troops, an Infanterieführer and an Artillerieführer were appointed, both subordinated to the commander of the Division.
+The commander of Wehrkreis IV was simultaneously the commander of the 4th Division.
+For the leadership of the troops, an Infanterieführer and an Artillerieführer were appointed, both subordinated to the commander of the division.

-Commanders of the 4th Division were: